Vyral/felipe-arias/_posts/2019-06-14-the-difference-between-short-term-and-long-term-rental-investments.md

 {% include pullquote.html %}

-**With short-term rentals, the ROI is much higher because of increased rates, but the type of management you’ll need is a lot more work and is more time-consuming.** Airbnb and VRBO can help you market these properties, but you’re still responsible for the turnover.&nbsp;
+**With short-term rentals, the ROI is much higher because of increased rates, but the type of management you’ll need involves a lot more work and is more time-consuming.** Airbnb and VRBO can help you market these properties, but you’re still responsible for the turnover.&nbsp;

 Another pro for short-term rentals is that the property has less wear and tear.
 They won’t be drilling holes in the wall or using the appliances every day.
 However, **they are harder to fill on a daily, monthly, or weekly basis.**